material-components/material-components-ios/contributing/checklist.md

 We want to avoid misuse of initializers both in the calling of existing classes and the implementation of our new classes.
 Aside from being a best practice in Objc, it is mandatory in Swift.
 Don't forget that some classes have more than one designated initializer (e.g. `UIView`.)

 1. Add the `NS_DESIGNATED_INITIALIZER` macro to new designated initializers in all new classes (even private.)
-Remember, Designated initializers must call an initializer of the super class.
+Remember, designated initializers must call an initializer of the super class.
 All others (the convenience initializers) must call an initializer within the class (`self` level, not `super`).
 1. If a class provides one or more designated initializers, it must also implement all of the designated initializers of its superclass; it does not need to redelare them `NS_DESIGNATED_INITIALIZER`.
 If those initializers should no longer be called, declare them `NS_UNAVAILABLE`.
+1. If a class has no new designated initializers and no existing designated initializers have been marked `NS_UNAVAILABLE`, nothing needs to be done.
 1. Call convenience initializers that refer to the designated initializer or the designated initializer itself.
 Only call `init` if you know that it is, or refers to, the designated initializer.
 1. Enter YES or NO